rpgreview/papersandpaychecks/cow-orkers.md

 ## 2.2 More Equipment

+*Manual/Website of Pain*: This manual or website is a necessary, long, and critical document that the PC Worker has to read, courtesy of a requirement from their boss.
+It might be a legal contract, an device operation manual, an OH&S requirements checklist.
+Regardless, it will take 3 strategic turns to complete.
+However the grave problem with the manual is that it contains the mystical power of multiple insanity-inducing typographical attacks.
+In the first strategic turn the manual attacks with an INT of 12 with the the two attacks of poor kerning and a gratious use of Comic Sans, each of which does 1d4 Mental Bruises.
+In the second strategic turn there are hanging paragraphs and paragraphs of *lorem ipsum* text, which attack wih an INT of 14 and causing 1d6 Mental Brusies each.
+Finally, in the third strategic turn it is discovered that the document has broken indexing (or dead hyperlinks) and acronyms without elaboration or glossary.
+These attack with an INT of 16 and cause 1d4 Mental Wounds. *The Manual/Website of Pain* costs $100, either as a specialist book (ENC 1) or as a web-subscription service.

 *Potion of Animal Control*: A curious alcoholic beverage, usually of a mid-strength cheap beer or white wine, requires by to be drunk by the "animal".
 An "animal" in this case being a particularly festive college-aged indvidual.
 Once consumed the "animal" will effectively have no resistance to the provider of the beverage for 32 rounds for animals of 01-05 CON, half that time for 06-15 CON, and a quarter of that time for CON 16-25, etc. ENC 1, cost $5 (for the drink) + $995 if the the control properties are known.